BRYN MAWR TRUST Co Boosts Stake in Carlisle Companies Incorporated (NYSE:CSL)

-BRYN MAWR TRUST Co increased its stake in Carlisle Companies Incorporated (NYSE:CSL – Get Rating) by 115.1% during the fourth quarter, according to the company in its most recent 13F filing with the SEC.
-The firm owned 7,475 shares of the conglomerate’s stock after purchasing an additional 4,000 shares during the quarter.
+BRYN MAWR TRUST Co boosted its stake in shares of Carlisle Companies Incorporated (NYSE:CSL – Get Rating) by 115.1% during the 4th quarter, according to its most recent Form 13F filing with the SEC.
+The institutional investor owned 7,475 shares of the conglomerate’s stock after purchasing an additional 4,000 shares during the period.
 BRYN MAWR TRUST Co’s holdings in Carlisle Companies were worth $1,761,000 at the end of the most recent quarter.

-Other institutional investors and hedge funds also recently bought and sold shares of the company.
-Hanseatic Management Services Inc. purchased a new position in Carlisle Companies during the third quarter valued at approximately $35,000.
-Cullen Frost Bankers Inc. bought a new stake in shares of Carlisle Companies during the 3rd quarter valued at $36,000.
-Belpointe Asset Management LLC purchased a new position in shares of Carlisle Companies during the 4th quarter valued at $50,000.
+Other institutional investors and hedge funds also recently added to or reduced their stakes in the company.
+Hanseatic Management Services Inc. bought a new position in shares of Carlisle Companies in the third quarter worth approximately $35,000.
+Cullen Frost Bankers Inc. purchased a new position in shares of Carlisle Companies during the 3rd quarter valued at $36,000.
+Belpointe Asset Management LLC bought a new position in Carlisle Companies in the 4th quarter worth $50,000.
 Signaturefd LLC boosted its holdings in Carlisle Companies by 71.8% in the 3rd quarter.
 Signaturefd LLC now owns 292 shares of the conglomerate’s stock worth $82,000 after buying an additional 122 shares during the period.
 Finally, Tobam bought a new stake in Carlisle Companies during the fourth quarter valued at about $106,000.
-89.76% of the stock is currently owned by hedge funds and other institutional investors.
+Institutional investors own 89.76% of the company’s stock.

 Wall Street Analyst Weigh In

 Several analysts recently issued reports on CSL shares.
-BMO Capital Markets cut their target price on Carlisle Companies from $335.00 to $310.00 in a research report on Monday, May 1st.
-Robert W. Baird reduced their price objective on shares of Carlisle Companies from $320.00 to $280.00 and set an “outperform” rating on the stock in a research report on Friday, April 14th.
-Loop Capital dropped their target price on shares of Carlisle Companies from $300.00 to $285.00 in a research report on Friday, April 28th.
-Oppenheimer decreased their price target on shares of Carlisle Companies from $360.00 to $345.00 and set an “outperform” rating on the stock in a research note on Friday, March 17th.
-Finally, Wells Fargo & Company raised their price objective on Carlisle Companies from $315.00 to $320.00 and gave the company an “outperform” rating in a research report on Wednesday, February 8th.
+Loop Capital cut their target price on Carlisle Companies from $300.00 to $285.00 in a research report on Friday, April 28th.
+Credit Suisse Group reduced their price objective on shares of Carlisle Companies from $350.00 to $300.00 and set an “outperform” rating on the stock in a research report on Tuesday, April 11th.
+BMO Capital Markets dropped their target price on shares of Carlisle Companies from $335.00 to $310.00 in a research report on Monday, May 1st.
+StockNews.com assumed coverage on shares of Carlisle Companies in a research note on Thursday, May 18th.
+They issued a “hold” rating on the stock.
+Finally, Oppenheimer cut their price objective on Carlisle Companies from $360.00 to $345.00 and set an “outperform” rating for the company in a research report on Friday, March 17th.
 One investment analyst has rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
 According to data from MarketBeat.com, Carlisle Companies has an average rating of “Moderate Buy” and an average price target of $306.67.

 Carlisle Companies Stock Performance

-Carlisle Companies (NYSE:CSL – Get Rating) last announced its quarterly earnings results on Thursday, April 27th.
-The conglomerate reported $2.57 EPS for the quarter, missing analysts’ consensus estimates of $2.62 by ($0.05).
-Carlisle Companies had a net margin of 13.26% and a return on equity of 32.04%.
-The business had revenue of $1.18 billion during the quarter, compared to the consensus estimate of $1.21 billion.
-During the same period in the previous year, the business posted $4.26 EPS.
-The firm’s revenue was down 21.2% on a year-over-year basis.
+Carlisle Companies (NYSE:CSL – Get Rating) last released its quarterly earnings results on Thursday, April 27th.
+The conglomerate reported $2.57 EPS for the quarter, missing the consensus estimate of $2.62 by ($0.05).
+Carlisle Companies had a return on equity of 32.04% and a net margin of 13.26%.
+The company had revenue of $1.18 billion during the quarter, compared to analysts’ expectations of $1.21 billion.
+During the same quarter in the prior year, the business posted $4.26 EPS.
+The company’s revenue was down 21.2% on a year-over-year basis.
 On average, analysts expect that Carlisle Companies Incorporated will post 18.36 earnings per share for the current fiscal year.

 Carlisle Companies Dividend Announcement